REVIEWING ONLY THE TOP WIFI THERMOMETERS 2018

 It’s not that you don’t like checking the grill and enjoying the aroma, but when you’ve got a long smoking session going on – you know, 10 or 12 hours – it’s nice to be able to step away from the grill for extended periods of time.
 Achieving a perfectly smoked, tender piece of meat is nigh impossible without keeping an eye on the precise temperatures at which it’s cooking.
 Too hot, and you’ll leave the meat overcooked, dry and chewy.
 Opt for cooking low and slow.
 With a WiFi thermometer, you can set temperature alerts letting you know your beef is getting close, and when the pit temperature gets a little too warm.

-There are a lot of WiFi Thermometers to choose from, but if you’re into serious grilling and smoking, you’ll want to consider a few of the best on the market, specially designed for pitmasters like yourself.
-We’ve reviewed the best on the market below.
+There are several WiFi Thermometers to choose from, but if you’re into serious grilling and smoking, you’ll want to consider a few of the best on the market, specially designed for pitmasters like yourself.
+We’ve reviewed all the mainstream devices on the market to bring you only the Top 5, see below for our winners.

 QUICK REFERENCE rEVIEW CHART: TOP 5 WIFI THERMOMETERS